 Bring your best camera gear, including the largest zoom lens in your arsenal.

-The majority of our photos were taken with a Canon 5D Mark IV and a 70 – 300 mm 4 – 5.6 lens.
-We also used a Canon 5D Mark III with a 24 – 70 mm lens for back up.
-I got some good photos with the 70 – 300 mm lens and for me, 300 mm lens was enough.
-But if you really want to get close shots of the bears, consider bringing a 400mm lens (or bigger).
+The majority of our photos were taken with a Canon R5 and a 100 – 500 mm lens and a Canon 5D Mark IV with a 70 – 300 mm lens.
+We used a Canon 5D Mark III with a 24 – 70 mm lens for back up.

 It is not at all unusual to see people walking around Brooks Camp with multiple cameras hanging from their necks.
 And you will see people with some massive telephoto lenses.